Jobs and Opportunities

-Postdoctoral Fellowship Opportunities
+Research Fellowship Opportunities

 Available fellowships include:

-The draft case for support should ideally follow the STFC guidelines (i.e. ~3 pages maximum, Arial 11pt font), but does not have to be fully polished at this stage.
-The main things we are looking for are that you have a compelling, timely, and well-scoped research proposal, evidence of leadership ability, and a case for how your research connects to existing research themes at QMUL; see the Assessment Criteria section of the STFC guidelines for more details.
+The draft case for support should ideally follow the STFC guidelines (i.e. 4 pages maximum, Arial 11pt font), but does not have to be fully polished at this stage.
+The main things we are looking for are that you have a compelling, timely, and well-scoped research proposal, evidence of leadership ability, and a case for how your research connects to existing research themes at QMUL and in the UK more broadly; see the Assessment Criteria section of the STFC guidelines for more details.